-Also, let's draw the line a bit differently if the markup is still getting finalized.
-Modify the code in the draw() function from the MeasureOperator.js file.
+Also, let's draw the line a bit differently if the markup is not yet finalized.
+Modify the code in the draw() function from the MeasureOperator.js file to the following:

 Handling Model Units

-One issue that we haven't addressed is the unit of measurement.
-Without retrieving the so called "unit multiplier" from a model, the distance we calculated is unitless.
+One issue we haven't addressed is the unit of measurement.
+Without retrieving the so-called "unit multiplier" from a model, the distance we calculated is unitless.

-The measurement units for a model are usually created by the author of the CAD model in the CAD application.
-In some cases they can also even vary per model tree node for different subassemblies, so they have to be retrieved on a per-node basis.
+The measurement units for a model are usually created by the author of the CAD model in the original CAD application.
+In some cases, units can also vary per model tree node for different subassemblies, so they have to be retrieved on a per-node basis.

-Change this._activeIndication = new DistanceMarkup(this._hwv, position); in the MeasureOperator class' onMouseDown() function to the line below:
+Change this._activeIndication = new DistanceMarkup(this._hwv, position); in the MeasureOperator::onMouseDown() function to the line below:

 We need to add this unit value as an additional parameter to the DistanceMarkup constructor:

-And then apply the units when we draw the text by modifying the end of the draw() function:
+Then, apply the units to the text by modifying the end of the draw() function:

 We have now given you an overview of the basic building blocks for writing a more advanced operator similar to our internal measurement or markup operators.
 For more information please see the Programming Guide.

-All of the UI code for HOOPS Web Viewer (including all operators) is available as readable source code as part of our distribution.
+All of the UI code for HOOPS Web Viewer (including all operators) is available as readable source code as part of the HOOPS Communicator package.
 The UI file is a great learning resource to understand some of the more advanced concepts of the HOOPS Web Viewer API.
 It can be found in the package in the following location: web-viewer/src/js/web-viewer-ui.js.